AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit6.md

 ### Insertion Sort ###

 Insertion sort is another simple sorting algorithm that builds the final sorted array one item at a time.
 It takes each element from the input and inserts it into its correct position in the sorted part of the array.
+[Insertion Sort Example](https://www.hackerearth.com/practice/algorithms/sorting/insertion-sort/visualize/)

 Here's a Java program that demonstrates the insertion sort algorithm:

 ```java
 public class InsertionSortExample {